-Advice is provided to senior officers through the University's Health and Safety Committee, which develops health and safety policy, monitors performance, and acts as a consultative body with employee representatives.
+Support is provided to senior officers through the University's Health, Safety and Wellbeing Committee, which develops health and safety policy, monitors performance, and acts as a consultative body with employee representatives.

-Two sub-committees are responsible for assessing and approving work involving the use of hazardous biological agents and radioactive materials.
+The UHSWC has 2 sub-committees responsible for assessing and approving work involving the use of hazardous biological agents and radioactive materials:

-They may delegate responsibilities/ actions to managers, principal investigators, and section heads.
-Each School/Service must develop, implement and maintain an effective health and safety management arrangements, incorporating:
+Each School/Function must develop, implement and maintain effective health and safety management arrangements, incorporating:

 - Risk assessments